algorand-devrel/demo-zk/README.md

 ### Node Setup

-cd into `sandbox` directory and run `./setup.sh` to clone down the sandbox and configure it to run with the EC math ops available.
+In the `sandbox` directory, run `./setup.sh` to

+1. clone down the sandbox
+2. setup configuration, so it may run with the EC math ops
+3. start the sandbox node

 ### Demo Setup